Mediterranean Science Commission: Early years

 Two professors, the Italian Decio Vinciguerra and the German Otto Krümmel, thought it would be useful for the fishing industry to promote oceanographic exploration of the Mediterranean Sea.
 Based on Vinciguerra's proposal, the ninth International Geographical Union in Geneva endorsed the principle of a Commission in July 1908 and decided a committee should define the organization.
 The committee was formed and first met in Monaco on 30 March 1910 under the chairmanship of Albert I, Prince of Monaco, in the premises of the recently opened Oceanographic Museum.
 Two important, innovative principles emerged: the commission had to be free from political interference, and the countries would be represented at Government level so that the scientific advice of the commission would carry weight.
 The next meeting was held in Rome in February 1914, and endorsed the principle that all the countries bordering the Mediterranean and the Black Sea should be eligible for membership.

 The advent of World War I prevented Spain to welcome the Constituent Assembly later that year.
 It was finally held in Madrid in November 1919 - after a preparatory meeting (Paris) in June - and chaired by King Alfonso XIII of Spain.
 The founding meeting had representatives from Egypt, France, Greece, Italy, Monaco, Spain, Tunisia and Turkey.
-The newly formed Commission elected Monaco, in the person of Prince Albert 1er, to the presidence.
+The newly formed Commission elected Monaco, in the person of Prince Albert 1er, to the presidency.
 Italy followed in 1924.

 From 1919 until 1939 several marine observatories were founded around the Mediterranean under the impulsion of CIESM in countries such as Algeria, Tunisia, and Italy.
 Specialized French, Italian, and Spanish vessels undertook mapping and research campaigns in the Strait of Gibraltar, the Bosphorus, the Strait of Messina, and the Gulf of Gabès.

 The membership quickly expanded to include Romania (1925), the Kingdom of Serbs (1927), Turkey (1928) and territories then under British, French or Spanish mandate: Cyprus (1919), Palestine (1929), Syria and Lebanon (1930), Spanish Protectorate of Morocco (1933).